 1. Pictures sell.
 Add lots of your own clear pictures to the listing.
 Whether you're selling trees or cuttings, adding pictures of leaves, fruit on the tree, single pieces of fruit, cut open, with a US quarter in the frame of the picture for reference, and the mother tree is a great idea.
 Consider the following:

 • For trees - Take a picture of the whole tree from the side.
 Then take a picture straight down from the top.
+Taking flash pictures at night really highlights an individual tree well.

 • For cuttings - Unless you're separating the cuttings on the day of shipping, take pictures of the actual cuttings the buyer will receive.
 Add a Sharpie marker or ruler in the picture for size reference.